Officers 2017-18 Term

 Carrie Otto, University of Minnesota, Twin Cities

 Carrie Otto is currently a project manager in Academic Support Resources for the University of Minnesota, Twin Cities campus.
-She has a master’s degree in Organizational Leadership and Program Development and has worked in higher education student services for 12 years.
-Carrie has been the leading business side of the One Stop Student Services implementation of Salesforce for the past 4 years.
-In the couple years her team has also on-boarded the Office of the Registrar, Office of Student Finance, and other members of Academic Support Resources.
+She has a master’s degree in Organizational Leadership and Program Development and has worked in higher education student services for 13 years.
+Carrie led the business side of the One Stop Student Services implementation of Salesforce for 4 years.
+Her team has also on-boarded the Office of the Registrar, Office of Student Finance, Student Degree Progress team, and other members of Academic Support Resources.
 She is serving on a leadership team to help create the University of Minnesota’s CRM Center of Excellence.
-Carrie is very excited to bring business process perspective to the Higher Education Advisory Council and to continue learning from the exciting and collaborative Salesforce higher education community.
+Carrie is excited to bring business process perspective to the Higher Education Advisory Council and to continue learning from the exciting and collaborative Salesforce higher education community.

 Erin Smith, Northeastern University

-Erin J. Smith, PhD, recently joined Northeastern University in Boston, Mass.
+Erin J. Smith, PhD, recently joined Northeastern University in Boston, Massachusetts and serves as Assistant Vice President, Online Experiential Learning for the Professional Advancement Network.
 She formerly was director for mentoring initiatives at Western Governors University, leading remote faculty through academic instruction and support initiatives.
 Erin holds a PhD in English from Birkbeck College, University of London and a BA in English from University of California, Riverside.
 She recently completed an MBA with Western Governors University and is an alumna of HERS Institute Denver 2013.
-Erin specializes in 18th century dance history and British literature.
-Her research appears in peer-reviewed publications, and she regularly presents papers at academic conferences.
-She was awarded a Chawton House Library fellowship in August 2010 and is a former research fellow of the University of Southampton, UK.

 Kalman Sweetwine, University of Colorado, Boulder